klmnden/azure-docs.tr-tr/articles/data-lake-analytics/data-lake-analytics-manage-use-dotnet-sdk.md

 ### <a name="create-a-data-lake-analytics-account"></a>Data Lake Analytics hesabı oluşturma

-Aşağıdaki kod ADLS hesabına oluşturur
+Aşağıdaki kod, ADLS hesabı oluşturur.

 ``` csharp
 var new_adla_params = new DataLakeAnalyticsAccount()